 Woolfolk was selected in the first round of the 1982 NFL Draft by the New York Giants.

 #8 – Rob Lytle: Lytle started his career at Michigan as a tailback and ended it as a fullback.
 It didn’t matter which position he lined up at he was a force to be reckoned with when toting the rock.
-As a sophomore he ran for 802 yards and 2 TDs.
+As a sophomore he ran for 802 yards and two touchdowns.
 As a junior Lytle churned out 1,030 yards and 10 touchdowns, his senior season was his best as he rushed for 1,469 yards and 14 touchdowns with a 6.6 yards per carry average.
 Against Michigan State he rushed 10 times for 180 yards for an outrageous 18 ypc.